< Free Resources

 Under IFRS 9, the change in fair value of the hedging instrument is split between an effective portion and an ineffective portion.
 The effective portion is recognized in other comprehensive income and is subsequently held in a separate component of equity (the cash flow hedge reserve) until the underlying hedged item affects profit or loss.
 The ineffective portion, if any, is recognized immediately in profit or loss.

 Under IFRS 9, hedges of a net investment in a foreign operation are accounted for similarly to cash flow hedges.
-The portion of the gain or loss on the hedging instrument that is determined to be an effective hedge should be recognized in other comprehensive income and included with the foreign exchange differences arising on translation of the results and financial position of the foreign operation and the ineffective portion should be recognized in profit or loss.
+The portion of the gain or loss on the hedging instrument that is determined to be an effective hedge should be recognized in other comprehensive income and included with the foreign exchange differences arising on translation of the results and financial position of the foreign operation.
+The ineffective portion should be recognized in profit or loss.

 Online Learning